990aa/kivixa/docs/ADVANCED_OPTIMIZATION_FEATURES.md

 3. **Auto-Save with Recovery** → Maximum 2 minutes of work lost in worst-case crashes
 4. **Memory Management** → No OOM crashes regardless of image size/count

-Combined with previous optimizations (isolates, tile rendering), Kivixa now has professional-grade drawing performance comparable to native applications like Procreate and Adobe Fresco.
+Combined with previous optimizations (isolates, tile rendering), Kivixa now has -grade drawing performance comparable to native applications like Procreate and Adobe Fresco.